 Antioxidants neutralize free radicals, which is why they’re essential in both anti-aging and anti-acne skincare routines.

-If you’re using a quality face oil like the Body Unburdened Beauty Blends, your skin is already getting a great dose of antioxidants.
+If you’re using a high-quality face oil like the Body Unburdened Beauty Blends, your skin is already getting a great dose of antioxidants.

-But I’m also a big fan of vitamin C serum (especially this MyChelle Perfect C Serum), which has been shown to significantly increase collagen production (bonus!).
+But I’m also a big fan of vitamin C serum (especially this MyChelle Perfect C Serum for those with less sensitive skin who can tolerate l-ascprbic acid, and this Mad Hippie Vitamin C Serum for those with more sensitive skin), which has been shown to significantly increase collagen production (bonus!).
 I apply my serum after toning and before my oil.

 A fantastic natural SPF